 Next year Land Rover is scheduled to introduce is next-generation Range Rover SUV, spy shots of which you can see by clicking here.
 This will be followed in 2013 by a gasoline-electric hybrid version as part of the brand’s "top-down" strategy for electrified vehicles.
 A plug-in hybrid version would then debut in the following year.

-The information was revealed by Land Rover global brand director John Edwards, who spoke recently with Inside Line.
-Edwards explained the top-down strategy meant Land Rover would be focusing on the larger models first as this is "where the greatest consumption gains are to be made."
+The information was revealed by Land Rover global brand director John Edwards.
+He explained the top-down strategy meant Land Rover would be focusing on the larger models first as this is "where the greatest consumption gains are to be made."